-You can use this form to apply for an EU residence document in Denmark as a child/grandchild of a Danish citizen/the spouse of a Danish citizen etc. under EU regulations and you are under the age of 21
+You can use this form to apply for an EU residence document in Denmark as another family member to a Danish citizen under the EU regulations.

 You must complete this form with the Danish citizen whom you wish to conduct a family reunification with in Denmark.
+You both have to sign the application form.